Seriously, some pseudoscience lists are hilarious

 Another problem with these type of lists is that there is barely another choice, and we will be submitted to a system that is far from being flawless and is based on devices, pills and surgery.
-Also, it hasn’t even been close to take out ayurvedic and traditional chinese medicine systems.
-I can see how these latter are gaining presence in western world, and I really doubt that it is happenning equally the other way around.
+Also, it hasn't even been close taking out ayurvedic and traditional Chinese medicine systems.
+I can see how these latter are gaining presence in the western world, and I really doubt that it is happening equally the other way around.

 Other therapeutic approaches are necessary and there is nothing wrong about it; these are already happening in various areas:

 In research– great insights about consciousness are being made by Dean Radin and many others at the Institute of Noetic Science.